Expiration Occurs When The Pressure Inside The Lungs Is

 Negative Pressure Expiration

 In most cases, expiration occurs under negative pressure.
-Here's the thing — this means that the pressure inside the lungs is higher than the atmospheric pressure, allowing air to flow out.
-Practically speaking, the pressure gradient is created when the diaphragm and intercostal muscles relax after inhalation, reducing the volume of the thoracic cavity.
+The pressure gradient is created when the diaphragm and intercostal muscles relax after inhalation, reducing the volume of the thoracic cavity.
+Day to day, this means that the pressure inside the lungs is higher than the atmospheric pressure, allowing air to flow out.
 As the volume decreases, the pressure inside the lungs increases, pushing air out through the airways.

 Active Expiration